 Escalation of Conflict

-The escalation of the conflict in October caused the destruction of infrastructure and entire streets in Gaza.
+The escalation of conflict in October 2023 caused the destruction of infrastructure and entire neighborhoods in Gaza.
 U.N. partners reported damage to several healthcare facilities and United Nations Relief and Works Agency (UNRWA) schools that now serve as shelters for displaced families.
-A number of shops where people could redeem WFP vouchers to buy food were destroyed.
+Many shops where people could redeem WFP vouchers to buy food were destroyed.

-The U.N.
-World Food Programme has worked in Gaza for decades.
-In the immediate aftermath of the spike in conflict, the U.N.
-World Food Programme began distributing fresh bread, canned food and ready-to-eat food to around 100,000 people who sought refuge in UNRWA shelters.
+In the immediate aftermath of the first air raids, WFP began distributing fresh bread, canned food and ready-to-eat food to around 100,000 people who sought refuge in UNRWA shelters.

 Humanitarian Aid Enters Gaza

-October 21, 2023: The opening of the border crossing between Egypt and Gaza enabled the first convoy of trucks to bring in urgently needed food, water and other supplies provided by the Egyptian Red Crescent and the United Nations for hundreds of thousands of people in Gaza who had been struggling amid desperate conditions.
-The convoy, which moved through the Rafah crossing, brought with it three trucks carrying over 130,000 pounds of U.N.
-World Food Programme emergency food.
+October 21, 2023: The opening of the border crossing between Egypt and Gaza enabled the first convoy of trucks to bring in urgently needed food, water and other supplies provided by the Egyptian Red Crescent and the United Nations for hundreds of thousands of people who had been struggling amid desperate conditions.
+The convoy, which moved through the Rafah crossing, brought with it three trucks carrying over 130,000 pounds of emergency food.

 Conflict & Hunger Cause Desperation